2 Answers 2

 7

 • Thanks for your explanation.
 That helped me highlight the feature, but I still can't figure out how to get both into a single image.
-Dec 15, 2015 at 16:54
+Commented Dec 15, 2015 at 16:54

 • I updated my original post using WMS to show the highlighted feature as well as the base map.
 I guess I don't understand part of your response where you said "also overlay the result of the WFS request on top in the client."
-Dec 15, 2015 at 17:06
+Commented Dec 15, 2015 at 17:06

 • Do you just want an image, or are you showing this in a web map?
-Dec 15, 2015 at 18:58
+Commented Dec 15, 2015 at 18:58

 • My assumption is that you are creating a web map, although this would work in a desktop GIS environment just as well.
 The way I would approach it is to request the non-filtered WMS as a base layer, and then request either the WFS or WMS again with the filter applied, and display that on top of the base layer.
 Using WFS in the second step is better IMO because you can choose the style yourself with complete control.
-Dec 15, 2015 at 20:03
+Commented Dec 15, 2015 at 20:03

 • I just want an image.
 I have done it before within a web map, but that will not work here.
-Dec 15, 2015 at 21:40
+Commented Dec 15, 2015 at 21:40

 0